Sher-Chowdhury/vagrant-foreman/README.md

 password: vagrant
 ```

-You can also open up your foreman server by going to https://puppetmaster.local/
+You can also open up your foreman server by going to https://puppetmaster.local/  (open this in google chrome)

 The admin login credentials to login in via the foreman web gui console is: